Created on 05/06/2023 2:52:42 PM

-The region includes five officially recognised Subregions, Albany, Denmark, Frankland River,
+It includes five officially recognised subregions, Albany, Denmark, Frankland River, Mount Barker and Porongurup.

 This region is situated around the historic whaling station and naval and military base of Albany.
-Albany is now a major tourism centre for the region and there are many Accommodation options in Albany
+Albany is now a major tourism centre for the region and there are many accommodation options in Albany

-the majority of the crush.
+The climate is cool enough for Pinot Noir which, along with other classic varieties, makes up the majority of the crush.
 There seems to be little interest in growing alternative varieties.
-Even Riesling, which would probably do well, is rare here.
+Even Riesling, which would probably do well, is uncommon here.

 The town of Denmark, and the surrounding wine region is further to the west along the coast from Albany.

-This is the most inland of the Sub-regions in Great Southern, and the elevation of vineyards here is about 200-300m.
+This is the most inland of the sub-regions in Great Southern, and the elevation of vineyards here is about 200-300m.
 The climate is cooler and more continental.

 The Riesling produced here is among the best in Australia but again there seems to be little interest in alternative varieties.